spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/retrieving-marketplace-orders.md

 - Make the order history available to customers.
 - Make order details available to enable reordering functionality.

-The **Marketplace Order Management API** allows you to retrieve all orders made by a registered customer.
+The **Marketplace Order Management API** lets you retrieve all orders made by a registered customer.

 ## Installation